john29917958/john29917958.github.io/source/_posts/Loves-Wishes-Dreams-The-Choice.md

 Now, I'm at the second year.
 I'm about to graduate from my graduate school.
 As you can see on any technical artical, web improves everyday.
 I did try to catch up with it, but seems like it is a impossible mission for me.
 Now, I feel like, everything does not matter for me.
 First, I want to become a game engineer.
 It changed after I met Mozilla.
 I want to be a web engineer.
 Direction changed again after I joined the Object-Oriented Lab.
 Now, it really doesn't matter.

-# Final Dream
+# Goodbye My Dreams and My Loves, Hello My Wish

 Originally, I don't want to serve four-year research and development alternative service, let along the semiconductor industry [TSMC](http://www.tsmc.com) cause I want to be a web engineer "at first", I love it as well.
 But with the twists and turns of my direction, it really doesn't matter now.
-[TSMC](http://www.tsmc.com) rushed into my life.
+From that night, with a phone call out of the blue, [TSMC](http://www.tsmc.com) rushed into my life.
 At least, my final wish, I want my parents not to worry about me anymore, is about to come true.
 I choosed, the [TSMC](http://www.tsmc.com) as my first job.
 I will servce the four-year research and development alternative service.
 I don't know if my decision was right.
 I really don't know...
-I love art, I love drawing, I love UI / UX design, I love dance, I love music.
+I love art, I love drawing, I love UI / UX design, I love front-end, I love dance, I love music.
 I found that, all the things I love is about art.
 But it seems like, there's no space for art to survive in the semiconductor industry [TSMC](http://www.tsmc.com).
-But finally, a chance for me to realize my last dream came.
-With the strong desire of my last dream, I will not let the chance slip away from me.
+But finally and at least, a chance for me to realize my wish came.
+I will not let the chance slip away from me.
 Goodbye, my loves.
-Hello! my dream.
+See you, my dream.
+Hello! my wish.

 > Love and Dream, For Yourself or For The People You Care, What's Your Choice?